ezone

 Trying out more Material Components for Flutter

-TL:DR – In this article lets add Progress indicators, Selection controls (Radio buttons, checkboxes and switches), SnackBar via a Global Key, Bottom Navigation Bar, Text fields
+TL:DR – n this article we add Progress indicators, Selection controls (Radio buttons, checkboxes and switches), SnackBar via ScaffoldMessenger, Bottom Navigation Bar, and Text fields — all updated to reflect current Flutter 3.x and Material 3 conventions.

 Details